 Navy ships were provided potable water from barges operating from shore, where millions of tons of defoliant was dropped.
 Some American soldiers even used the empty 55-gallon drums for makeshift showers at camps.

-Many veterans who served in Vietnam and the Korean Demilitarized Zone (DMZ) in the 1960s and 1970s suffer from cancer and other adverse health issues.
 The Department of Veterans Affairs (VA) presumes that certain diseases were caused by exposure to Agent Orange and other herbicides.